Wedding Alternatives for the Modern Couple

 What’s an alternative to dinner, you ask?
 How about no dinner?
 That’s right!
 Replace a formal dinner with a never-ending cocktail hour that’s overflowing with delicious finger foods.
 It might seem crazy to you, but the newlyweds just might dig it.
 This can also create a more casual atmosphere and encourage guests to mingle, which may be exactly the kind of atmosphere your clients are looking for.

 For the more sophisticated modern couple try a mix of antipasti, charcuterie, crostini bar, sushi platters, shots of bisque, or whatever else you can come up with!
 For a more carefree, fun-loving couple opt for a carnival theme.
-Include food like cones filled with fries and chicken fingers, chicken and waffles, popcorn, cotton candy.
+Include food cones filled with fries and chicken fingers, chicken and waffles, and popcorn.
 And for dessert, try donuts and snow cones!

 Still need something even more different?
 Why not turn the wedding into a pizza night?
-That’s right I said it.
-Who doesn’t love pizza?
 Order from some fancy Italian restaurant with a wood burning stove and hand-tossed crust.
 Or, simply get the couple’s favorite fast food joint to cater to their special day.
 How epic would it be to have a wedding catered by McDonald’s?
 This is definitely not for everyone, but it will sure give the guests something to talk about!